Donga, Nigeria

-Donga is a Local Government Area in Taraba State, Nigeria.
-It has its headquarters in the town of Donga on the Donga River at.
+Donga is a town and Local Government Area on the Donga River in Taraba State, Nigeria.
+It was officially created as a LGA in 1991.

 Geography

 Donga has an area of 3,121 km^{2} and also serves as the home of the Donga river which flows through the LGA.
-The average temperature of Donga is around 32°C while the humidity level of the LGA is an average of 17 percent.
+The average temperature of Donga is around 32 °C while the humidity level of the LGA is an average of 17 percent.

 Climate

-The hottest and coldest months of Donga are March and December, respectively, with average high temperatures of under 85°F and low temperatures of under 65°F. The hot season, which runs from February 5 to April 14, lasts for 2.3 months and with daily highs that average more than 91°F. March is the hottest month in Donga with an average high temperature of 93°F and low temperature of 74°F. The average daily maximum temperature during the 3.5-month cool season, which runs from June 24 to October 9, is below 85°F. December is the coldest month of the year in Donga, with an average high temperature of 86°F and low of 65°F.
+The hottest and coldest months of Donga are March and December, respectively, with average high temperatures of under 85 °F and low temperatures of under 65 °F. The hot season, which runs from February 5 to April 14, lasts for 2.3 months and with daily highs that average more than 91 °F. March is the hottest month in Donga with an average high temperature of 93 °F and low temperature of 74 °F. The average daily maximum temperature during the 3.5-month cool season, which runs from June 24 to October 9, is below 85 °F. December is the coldest month of the year in Donga, with an average high temperature of 30 C and low of 65 °F.

 Population

-Donga has approximately 177, 900 population with the conglomeration of different tribes such as the Tiv, Chamba, the Ichen, the Hausa and the Fulani.
+Donga has approximately 177,900 population with the conglomeration of different tribes such as the Tiv, Chamba, the Ichen, the Hausa and the Fulani.

 Religion

-The most widely practiced religions in Donga are Christianity and Islam.
+The most widely practiced religions in Donga are Christianity and Islam with a minority of Traditional Indigenous beliefs.